johalduran7/EKS-prometheus-grafana/README.md

-# AWS Elastic Kubernetes Service Project
+# AWS Elastic Kubernetes Stack and ArgoCD Project

 This project leverages the stack set up on minikube in the project https://github.com/johalduran7/prometheus-grafana-k8s and provisions ArgoCD.